schrodingersbox/landing_cat/README.md

 ## TODO

-* Config class - GA tracker ID
+* GA partial helpers
 * GA content experiment integration

+* Mailer for new leads?

 * Rake task to externalize view files, like Devise

+* Add page param to identify template to use

 * Improve admin rendering
   * Add page and campaign to /admin/leads/show